MileHacker Logo

 • Speaking Softly: Maintain quiet voice in public.

-• Be Mindful Of personal space: Maintain distance if possible.
+• Be Mindful Of personal space: Maintain distance if you can.

 Impressive Phrases